AtticanWing/Whack-A-Button/README.md

 # 2 HIGH-LEVEL HARDWARE BLOCK DIAGRAM:
 ![Hardware Block Diagram](gamelogic.jpg)
 # 3 PROJECT MILESTONES
-Nov 6 Buy components, Do research on audio files Nov 10 Nov 13 Finish the FSM, Finish Datapath implementation Nov 17 Nov 20 Import Audio Files into off-chip memory, Connecting FPGA with Lighting
+Nov 6 Buy components, Do research on audio files

+Nov 13 Finish the FSM, Finish Datapath implementation

+Nov 20 Import Audio Files into off-chip memory, Connecting FPGA with Lighting
 Buttons

-Nov 27 Handle clock crossing Debug the code Nov 30
+Nov 27 Handle clock crossing Debug the code

 Dec 4 Prepare for project demo and fi- nalize integration of the project
 Prepare for project demo and fi- nalize integration of the project
-Dec 2